VilnaCRM-Org/php-service-template/README.md

 ### Cleanup AWS Infrastructure

 After the load tests have been completed, it's important to clean up the AWS resources.
-The `make aws-cleanup` command automates the process of tearing down the EC2 instance, security groups, and other related AWS resources.
+The `make aws-load-tests-cleanup` command automates the process of tearing down the EC2 instance, security groups, and other related AWS resources.

 ## Repository Synchronization